Raboro/Raboro/README.md

 ## **About me**
 - I´m 22 and currently studying computer science at the **[DHBW Karlsruhe]** together with the company **[thingsTHINKING]** part of **[Aleph Alpha]**
 - I´m from Germany 🇩🇪 and live near Karlsruhe
-- I’m interested 👀 in AI, modern technology specially Java, Docker and Obsidian plugins
+- I’m interested 👀 in AI, modern technology specially Java, Docker and Obsidian plugins and Software Testing
 - How to reach me?
 Just write a mail to **raborogit@gmail.com**

 ---